Letitia-May/recipe-collector/README.md

 ### Installing

-Run the following command from the root directory to get all the required dependencies:
+Run the following command from the `backend` directory to get all the required dependencies:
 ```
 go get .
 ```